syncfusion-content/javascript-docs/js/api/ejGantt.md

 {:#members:taskbareditingtooltiptemplateid}

-Specifies the template Id for customized tooltip for taskbar editing in gantt
+Specifies the template Id for customized tooltip for taskbar editing in Gantt

 #### Default Value: